By the mid-22nd century, various spacecraft are being sent to Alpha Centauri,

 decades of interstellar travel, the majority of probes successfully

 rendezvous with their destinations.
-Each returns a treasure trove of
+They return a treasure trove of

 physically indistinguishable from real humans